ajhb/stp/README.md

 7) HOW TO RUN TESTS
 ================================================================================
- * All test cases are run by running ./runstp.py from the <STP install location>. runstp.py takes the following command line options:
+ * All test cases are run by calling ./runstp.py from the <STP install location>. runstp.py takes the following command line options:
          Usage: runstp.py [options]

         Options: